preaction/Statocles/site/docs/content/index.markdown

     * $site - The current site
     * $app - The current application

 Using my document's `links` attribute, we could build a set of links in a document, and then use a loop to generate the HTML for that list.
 Here we can use the link key `bibliography` to build a bibliography of our page, which we will then place at the bottom of our page.

     ---
     title: A Research Article
     links:
         bibliography:
-            - text: R. James, "The Modern Chef", retrieved 2016-03-17
+            - text: R. James, "The Modern Chef"
               href: http://example.com/modern-chef
             - text: R. Dorothy, "Chefs Through Time"
               href: http://example.com/chefs-through-time